-The Drama class covers a wide variety of topics including an introduction to acting, directing, voice and diction, improvisation, playwriting, stage vocabulary, scene study, Shakespeare and dramatic literature.
-At the end of the year, students will hold a special performance showcasing their talents.
-Visits from guest artists and field trips to shows will be included as part of the classroom experience.
+Intro to Drama covers a wide variety of topics including: an introduction to acting and directing; voice and diction; improvisation, playwriting, stage vocabulary, and scene study; Shakespeare and dramatic literature.
+Written critiques of theatre performances satisfy the writing component for the course.
+At the end of the year, students hold a special performance of monologues, showcasing their talents.
+Visits from guest artists and field trips to shows are included as part of the classroom experience.
+(Students who have passed the English Regents Exam may take this course as seniors to count as an English 12 course credit.)